atomfrede/jadenticon/README.md

 // Restriction: 0 <= padding <= 0.5
 String rawSvgWithPadding = Jadenticon.from("John Doe").withPadding(0.1);

-// You can save it directly to a svg file, the .svg prefix is added automatically File svgFile = Jadenticon.from("Jane Doe").file("janedoe");
+// You can save it directly to a svg file, the .svg suffix is added automatically File svgFile = Jadenticon.from("Jane Doe").file("janedoe");

+// You can save it directly to a png file, the .png suffix is added automatically File pngFile = Jadenticon.from("Janet Doe").png("janetdoe");

 // If you don't care about the file you don't need to provide any File svgFile2 = Jadenticon.from("John Doe").file();
+File pngFile2 = Jadenticon.from("Johnny Doe").png();

 ```